VastBlast/FortniteManifestArchive/README.md

 Biggest archive of all known Fortnite manifests.
 Big thanks to [Polynite](https://github.com/polynite/fn-releases) and their contributors for some of the manifest IDs.

-If you have a manifest ID (even if you do not have the corresponding file) that you which to add, please private message me on discord: **VastBlast#5771**
+If you have a manifest ID (even if you do not have the corresponding file) that you which to add, please private message me on discord: **VastBlast#0001** or join the server: [discord.gg/w3ZnS74](https://discord.gg/w3ZnS74)
 # Windows Manifests
 |Version|Manifest ID|Download|
 |--|--|--|